EezehDev/AI-Formations/README.md

 AI Steering behaviors, while keeping a certain formation.
 Also includes some variations and group functionality.

-The project is implemented using Unreal Engine (v4.25.4).
+The project is implemented using Unity (version 2020.1.13f1).

 ## Goal